 A simple and inexpensive way to stretch the ground beef (organic or not) in a recipe like this is to mix in a can of drained and rinsed black beans.

-When a package of organic ground beef clocks in at $7.99/lb., a $0.92 can of beans saves a bundle… And that’s even for organic black beans!
+When a package of organic ground beef clocks in around $7.99/lb., a $0.92 can of beans saves a bundle… And that’s even for organic black beans!

 A few more simple ways to stretch your ingredients: